rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

   │   └── mod.rs (contains the declarations in `foo`, including `mod bar`)
   ```

-* The modules themselves should be declared in their parent module's file using
+* The modules themselves should be declared in their parent module’s file using
   the `mod` keyword.

-Next, we'll talk about the `pub` keyword, and get rid of those warnings!
+Next, we’ll talk about the `pub` keyword, and get rid of those warnings!